floswald/psidR/readme.md

 * the user can set some sample design options
 * subsetting criteria
 * if some variables are not measured in a given wave for whatever reason, the package takes care of that (after you tell it which ones are missing. see examples in package).

+#### If you go for psidR option 2

+You don't have to prepare anything: just enough time (you should think about leaving your machine on over night/the weekend, depending on how many waves you want to use.
+The individual index file is very big).

 ### How to install this package